The Shelterbelt Press 2017 Fiction Prize

-We are excited to announce the first Shelterbelt Press Poetry Prize, judged by Ada Limón.
-The winning book will be published by Shelterbelt Press in Fall of 2017.
-Winners receive a $500 award, 25 copies of their book, plus a trip to the University of Illinois Springfield for a reading and launch party.
+We are excited to announce the first Shelterbelt Press Fiction Prize.
+The winning book will be published by Shelterbelt Press, housed at the University of Illinois Springfield, in Spring of 2019.
+Winners receive a $500.00 award, 25 copies of their book, plus a trip to the University of Illinois Springfield for a reading and launch party.

 We believe in literature’s potential to create meaningful social change.
 To ensure that our winning books make it into the hands of readers and become part of the cultural landscape, we develop a specialized promotion plan for each winning author.
 This includes sending out review copies, marketing the book at a range of regional and national book fairs, creating broadsides of individual pieces, providing promotional materials, featuring the book on the Shelterbelt website, and working with the author to schedule readings.

-*Manuscripts should be between 48 and 100 pages, and should be submitted in Microsoft Word, RTF, or PDF format.
+*Manuscripts should be between 120-200 pages, and should be submitted in Microsoft Word, RTF, or PDF formats.

 *We are happy to consider hybrid or collaborative works.